-Syllabus: The purpose of this module is to develop an understanding of the research process by engaging with social, economic, environmental and ethical issues with specific reference to human behaviour design theories and psychological factors.
+Credits: 20 (200 notional hours) CESM Code: 030206 Examination: Examined within the department, externally moderated.
+Syllabus: The purpose of this module is to develop an understanding of the research process by engaging with social, econon nic, environmental and ethical issues with specific reference to human behaviour design theo ries and psychological factors.

-Syllabus: The purpose of this module is to develop an advanced working knowledge and comprehensive understanding of appropriate product and material selection and specification which will ensure that interior environments comply with building standards, safety, accessibility, user needs, energy efficiency and sustainability in innovative ways.
+Credits: 20 (200 notional hours) CESM Code: 030206 Examination: Examined within the department, externally moderated.
+Syllabus: The purpose of th is module is to develop an advanced working knowledge and comprehensive understanding of appropriate product and material selection and specification which will ensure that interior environments comply with building standards, safety, accessibility, user needs, energy efficiency and sustainability in innovative ways.